Opening hours: 8.45am - 6pm

 Chambers UK (2025)

 • Serena has extraordinary intelligence and judgement.
-She is meticulous and fair in her dealings with disclosure.
-She inputted very effectively on legal issues.
-Her advocacy is exceptional and she is quite clearly on the road to silk.
-Her case management skills are exemplary, and even when there is a crisis during a trial can guide everyone through the problem.
+She is meticulous and inputted very effectively on legal issues.
+Her advocacy is exceptional and her case management skills are exemplary, and even when there is a crisis during a trial she can guide everyone through the problem.

 • As well as an impressive forensic approach she also has an effective and persuasive style of advocacy.
-This combined with an entirely sensible and reasonable approach makes her an extremely effective advocate and a formidable prosecutor.
+This combined with an entirely sensible and reasonable approach makes her an extremely effective advocate.

 Serena Gates